TheRobinPk/space_collector/README.md

 ## Rules

 - Square 20 000 x 20 000 kms
+- Random number of planets (between 2 and 8) and positions of planets, central symmetry so that every team "see" the same map
 - Collect your planets with your collector
   - Slow speed
 - Attack enemies with your five attackers